 Approximately 90% of our graduates find employment or are accepted to Ph.D. programs, medical schools and dental schools.

-All students accepted to the program by regular admission and by the priority application deadline have a high likelihood of receiving a graduate assistantship.
+All students accepted to the program in the Fall semester by regular admission and by the priority application deadline have a high likelihood of receiving a graduate assistantship.
 Spring semester assistantships are more dependent on availability.
 These assistantships help students fund their education and also provide training to teach at the college level.

 Strong faculty mentorship: